ellessed/week3-password-generator/README.md

 # week3-password-generator

 This project will feature a password generator powered by JavaScript code.
-The primary driving force for working on this project was a desire to take on a difficult task as a junior developer into a fascinating area of back end developmennt.
+The primary driving force for working on this project was a desire to take on a difficult task as a junior developer into a fascinating area of back end development.
 It was interesting to have the chance to put what I had learnt from class into practice particularly as back end development is an area I have a keen interest for and defintialy a part of coding that I would like to pursue.

 ## User Story